Country of Origin: United States

 Did You Know?

 This energetic dog breed is usually not a good fit for novice dog owners.
 These large dogs are high-spirited and highly intelligent working dogs.
-They tend to pick up on commands easily, but they are also independent and can become hardheaded.
-An owner who is consistent, patient, firm, and kind with training will earn a Mal’s trust, respect, and devotion.
-They are sensitive souls, so they will not respond well to harsh commands or corrections.
+They tend to pick up on commands easily, but they are also one of the most independent dog breeds and can become hardheaded.

 They also need a job to do as they can easily become bored.
 These dogs are working dogs bred for stamina and endurance.
 They have a lot of energy and a lot of brainpower, so it is important to keep them properly exercised and mentally engaged.
 Alaskan Malamutes are smart dogs and may make a game of outsmarting you to entertain themselves if they have not gotten enough exercise or if they become bored.

-The Malamute requires a substantial amount of exercise.
-Built for heavy work, daily walks and outside play time is a must to keep your dog happy and to avoid destructive behaviors.
-These pups are athletic and can adapt to a wide range of activities as a family member such as jogging, swimming, hiking, and, of course, sled/weight pulling activities.
+The Malamute is one of the most active dog breeds and requires a substantial amount of exercise.
+Built for heavy work, daily walks and outside play time are a must to keep your dog happy and avoid destructive behaviors.

-A group of school children started a campaign to recognize the Alaskan Malamute as the official state dog of Alaska.
+A group of schoolchildren started a campaign to recognize the Alaskan Malamute as the official state dog of Alaska.
 Thanks to their efforts, this dog breed has served as the state dog of Alaska since 2010.